 Choosing between standard kingpin trucks (SKP) and reverse kingpin trucks (RKP) should be decided by the type of riding you wish to do on your setup.

 RKP trucks are the most commonly used type of truck for longboarding because they are lively and responsive at slow speeds while offering more stability and control at high speeds.
 RKP trucks generally sit higher than SKP trucks and the kingpins face outwards towards the nose and tail of the board.
 The reversed orientation of the kingpin also causes RKP trucks to give you a slightly smaller wheelbase than if you were to mount SKP trucks in the same holes.
 If you aren't planning to grind ledges or take your setup into the skate park then RKP trucks will give you a more stable and responsive setup for carving, transportation, freestyle, freeride, and downhill.
-Take a click over to our RKP Longboard Trucks section to view our wide selection.

 The bushing seat of a RKP truck is one of the most important things to consider when choosing your longboard trucks.
 The bushing seat is the pocket in the center of the hanger which cradles the bushings and helps regulate the trucks ability to turn.